AlexThesys/audio-random-player/README.md

 * Unicode support for filenames and path:
 	Actually I had to remove to be compatitable with the cmake generated solution.
 I still have it version controlled.
 * Support for multiple samplerates, buffer sizes:
-	For now its hardcoded to 48 Khz, 256 frames
+	For now its hardcoded to 48 Khz, 256 frames.
+Files with different samplerate would play with a wrong pitch.
+Could have made it so that they would be resampled on load, but didn't have time to do that.
 * Support for multiple output channels configurations:
 	For now it only supports 2 channels stereo
 * Option to load parameters from a configuration file.